-Now, medical doctors and allied health professionals, with a sound background in anatomy and neurophysiology are using dry needling all around the world for treating musculoskeletal pain and dysfunction.
+Now, medical doctors and allied health professionals, with a sound background in anatomy and neurophysiology are using this technique all around the world for treating musculoskeletal pain and dysfunction.

-There are similarities with the type of needles used, but significant differences between the theory and technique of traditional Chinese acupuncture and dry needling.
-Acupuncture follows rules and beliefs which have been guided by ancient times, that focus on balancing the flow of energy in the body.
+There are similarities with the type of needles, but significant differences between the theory and technique.
+Acupuncture follows ancient rules and beliefs, focusing on balancing the flow of energy in the body.

-Dry needling specifically deals with “trigger points” or sore tight spots in the muscles which are tender due to sensitive nerve endings.
+Dry needling specifically deals with “trigger points” or tender spots due to sensitive nerve endings.
 The trigger point site also causes the muscle to shorten, which in itself can become painful and lead to dysfunction.

-These trigger points can be found in muscle, fascia, tendons, ligaments, and the periosteum.
+These trigger points form within the muscle, fascia, tendons, ligaments, and the periosteum.

-The aim of dry needling is to achieve a local “ twitch response” to release muscle tension, pain and to restore normal muscle function.
+The aim of this treatment is to achieve a local “ twitch response” to release muscle tension, pain, and restore normal muscle function.
 This form of treatment is effective for acute or chronic pain of neuropathic origin with very few side effects.

-Patients soon learn to familiarize themselves with this sensation and even welcome it as deactivating the trigger point, reduces pain, restores normal length and function of the muscle and releases the body own natural opioid which causes a relaxed feeling.
+Patients soon learn to familiarize themselves with this sensation and even welcome it as deactivating the trigger point, reduces pain, restores normal length and function of the muscle, and releases the body’s own natural opioid which causes a relaxed feeling.